 - 1. The ranking of journals as Q1, Q2, Q3, Q4 is given by the website www.scimagojr.com.
 Because ranking may change from year to year or may be discipline dependent, the relevant ranking is the one during the year of the paper's publication or acceptance (or the nearest year where journal ranking is available) in the same research area as the paper's content.
 Faculty members may also reference other indicators or metrics to argue in support of journal quality. - 2.
-Publications can be claimed if published or finally accepted during the evaluation period, but each publication can be claimed only once. - 3.
+Publications can be claimed if published or accepted during the previous three academic years, including the evaluation period's academic year and the two academic years preceding that, but each publication can be claimed only once.
+Faculty are required to attach the faculty activity reports from the previous two academic years when exercising this option.
+If all claimed papers were published or accepted during the evaluation period, then faculty are still required to attach the Faculty Activity Report from the previous academic year. - 3.
 The credit given for external grants under the category of research and scholarship accounts for all activities relating to the administration of the grant.
 Consequently, the administration of the grant cannot be claimed as service.
 However all teaching and research/scholarship activities that result from the grant can be clearly counted as separate activities.
 For grants that propose the making of service contributions (e.g. conference grants, purchases of equipment), that service contribution can be counted as a separate contribution.
 In general terms, deliverables promised by the corresponding grant proposal can be counted as separate contributions, but not activities related to the administration of the grant itself. - 4.
-Peer reviewed publications may be published in pure or applied mathematics or mathematics education journals, or statistics journals, or interdisciplinary journals, as long as the research area falls under the AMS Mathematics Subject Classification database of 2010 or 2000, or any more recent databases that may be released in the future (see www.ams.org/mathscinet/msc/msc2010.html).
+Peer reviewed publications may be published in the areas of pure or applied mathematics, mathematics education, statistics, or interdisciplinary research fields. - 5.
+For virtual conferences, conducted via videoconferencing technology, if there is any ambiguity about whether they are at the national or international level, a determination will be made at the discretion of the evaluators.

-3.6 Service Score
+3.7 Service Score